onurkose/vuex-passport/README.md

   }
 ]
 ```
-note: you will can add meta tag in parent or children
+Note: You will can add meta tag in parent or children

-finnaly if you need change the default login page for redirect or the index page if user access login page when has section you can call a RouteShielding with the names for these pages
+Finally if you need change the default login page for redirect or the index page if user access login page when has section you can call a RouteShielding with the names for these pages

 ```
 Router.beforeEach(RouteShielding('foo-login', 'bar-index'))